aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/3 - build-policy-constraint-constraint-template.1/index.en.md

 weight : 22
 ---

-In this section, we would be defining new constraint template and constraint that will validate every Pod‘s image comes from a known registry in a whitelist.
+This section will define a new constraint template and constraint that will verify that every pod's image comes from a known registry on a whitelist.

 1. Build Constraint Templates

-In the below example, the cluster admin will force the use of only known image repositories in the cluster.
+In the example below, the cluster administrator will mandate that only known image repositories be used in the cluster.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment